openthread/ot-docs/site/en/codelabs/openthread-border-router-nat64/index.lab.md

 >
 > **Note:** You may need to ensure IPv4 packet forwarding is enabled in  the system config.
 The content of `/proc/sys/net/ipv4/conf/default/forwarding` should be `1`.

+> aside negative
+>
+> **Note:** OpenThread does not use the NAT64 well-known prefix `64:ff9b::/96`.
+Instead, Thread Border Routers publish their dynamically generated NAT64 prefix used by the NAT64 translator in the Thread Network Data (as seen above, the `n` stands for NAT64).
+Thread End Devices must obtain this NAT64 prefix from the Thread Network Data and synthesize their own IPv6 addresses, see [`otNat64SynthesizeIp6Address()`](https://openthread.io/reference/group/api-nat64#otnat64synthesizeip6address).
+This is automatically done in the CLI, but needs to be specifically implemented in custom applications.

 ## Setup Thread end device
 Duration: 05:00